d-bl/GroundForge-help/docs/snow-mix/index.md

 Footside detour navigation
 -------------------------

-The grey arrows below (some browser may show grey lines with black arrow heads) show the possible detour routes to tweak the footsides, the black arrows show the normal work flow for the snow mixer.
+The dashed arrows below (3, 4, 5, 6) show possible detour routes to tweak the footsides, the black arrows show the normal work flow for the snow mixer.
 The route along 4-5 is optional in the detour and the most advanced.
 The names of the pages in this overview appear in the address bar of the browser.